-Figure 3-6 is an NDVI time-series chart for 1984-2020 of the spatial average of all 2,134 NDVI pixels along the northern reach of Chino Creek in the Prado Basin.
+Figure 3-6 is an NDVI time-series chart for 1984-2021 of the spatial average of all 2,134 NDVI pixels along the northern reach of Chino Creek in the Prado Basin.
 This reach of Chino Creek is susceptible to impacts from declining groundwater levels associated with Peace II implementation.

-Figure 3-6 and Tables 3-1 and 3-2, show that over the period of record, the Average Growing-Season NDVI varied from year-to-year by no more than 0.09 with no long-term declining trends.
-The Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" over the 1984 to 2020 period, an "increasing trend" over the 1984 to 2020 period.
+Figure 3-6 and Tables 3-1 and 3-2 show that over the period of record, the Average Growing-Season NDVI varied from year-to-year by no more than 0.09 with no long-term declining trends.
+The Mann-Kendall test result on the Average Growing-Season NDVI indicates an "increasing trend" over the 1984 to 2021 period, an "increasing trend" over the 1984 to 2006 period, and "no trend" over the 2007 to 2021 period.

-From 2019 to 2020, the Average Growing-Season NDVI decreased by 0.02, which is within the historical range of variability for the annual Average Growing-Season NDVI.
-Visual inspection of the 2019 and 2020 air photos show a slight decrease in greenness along the southern portion of Chino Creek.
+From 2020 to 2021, the Average Growing-Season NDVI decreased by 0.01, which is within the historical range of variability for the annual Average Growing-Season NDVI.
+Visual inspection of the 2020 and 2021 air photos show a slight decrease in greenness along the southern portion of Chino Creek.